akv-dev339/FitFinity/README.md

-# FitFinity Its a basic Gym site made using HTML and CSS
+# FitFinity Its a  Gym landing page made using HTML and CSS